Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 124. What are the adverse side effects of adrenergic bronchodilators?

-Tremor, palpitations, tachycardia, headache, insomnia, increased BP, nervousness, nausea, tolerance, decreased PaO2 as O2 is going to airways that are not open yet, hypokalemia and propellant induced bronchospasm.
+Adverse side effects include tremors, palpitations, tachycardia, headaches, insomnia, increased BP, nervousness, nausea, tolerance, decreased PaO2 due to shunting, hypokalemia, and propellant-induced bronchospasm.

 Final Thoughts